Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 |Throat Tightness||2 (3.3)||0 (0)|

 In the randomized, double-blind, placebo-controlled trial in late-onset patients, all alglucosidase alfa-treated patients with available samples (N=59, 100%) developed IgG antibodies to alglucosidase alfa.
+These patients were all CRIM positive, consistent with late-onset Pompe disease.
 Most patients who developed IgG antibodies did so within the first 3 months of exposure (median time to seroconversion was 4 weeks).
 There was no apparent association between mean or peak IgG antibody titers and the occurrence of adverse reactions.

 Some patients in the clinical studies or in the postmarketing setting have undergone testing for alglucosidase alfa-specific IgE antibodies.
 Testing was performed in patients who experienced moderate to severe or recurrent hypersensitivity reactions, for which mast-cell activation was suspected.
 Some of the patients who tested positive for alglucosidase alfa-specific IgE antibodies experienced anaphylactic reactions [see Boxed Warning and Warnings and Precautions (5.1)].